mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 the weapon like a heavy assault rifle.
 Nominal magazine capacity is 37 rounds, but magazines of this size are rare.
-Instead, a 50-round extended magazine is favoured by almost all users.
+Instead, a 50-round extended magazine is favored by almost all users.
 This, combined with an increased rate of fire, makes the Reliant an unexpectedly good close-assault weapon.
 It is still a light machinegun, however, and cannot react to threats